Edmonton Window Companies: Durabuilt vs. Lux Windows

 Interestingly enough most negative reviews have to do with either entry or patio doors being ordered wrong, coming in late or missing parts.
 If you are considering this company and want doors with your window order pay special attention to the contract and make sure everything is written down how you want it.

-Lux Windows and Glass
+Lux Windows Edmonton

-Lux Windows and Glass was created in Calgary in 1969.
+Lux Windows and Doors was created in Calgary in 1969.
 They are one of the oldest window companies in Western Canada.
 The company has their own manufacturing facility and produces all their own windows and glass.
 They specialize in both renovation and new construction projects.
-Lux is an example of a full-service company as they manufacture, sell, install, and service their own windows.
+Lux Windows is an example of a full-service company as they manufacture, sell, install, and service their own windows.
 The company also has a designated service department which is important for companies like this, as it helps process and make repairs much more efficiently.

 - CSA certified and Energy Star rated